G-Research/tensorboard-extensions/README.md

    * Plotting by *All* - Plot one series for the entire chart - metric value is the average over all the metric values for that particular x-axis value
    * Plotting by *None* - Plot a series for each parameter combination (representing keeping all parameters constant apart from the x-axis parameter)
    * Chart functionality is like that of the *Scalars* plugin

+### Metric Aggregation method
+Per *tag*, there is a drop down specifying the aggregation method for the data to be plotted.
+This is applied universally for each metric being viewed in the paramplot dashboard

+### Data
+Paramplot denotes a valid run by a run directory which:
+1. Contains a valid set of events files which contain scalar data (readable by the Scalars plugin)
+2. Contains exactly one ```runparams.json``` file which is a dictionary mapping from *parameter_name* to *parameter_value*.
+For now only numerical values have been supported.
+Some investigation might be required to asses using other parameter values e.g string values such as in specifying the optimisation method used or learning rate schedule to name a few.